A heap of bones on the ground – Yassine Salihine and Noam Toran on post-apocalyptic imaginaries

 Y.S.

-Absolutely.
-And the necromics often take on an extremely bizarre form in the wasteland genre.
-It feels ultra-localized, in the sense that the link between economic decisions and death is immediate.
+Yeah, and Necroeconomics takes on some really weird form in the wasteland genre.
+It feels like it’s ultra-localized in the sense that there is an immediate link between economic decisions and death.

 Y.S.